spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 {% info_block infoBox "Example" %}

-To adjust Spryker behavior to Project needs, I can extend `\Spryker\Zed\Product\ProductConfig` on the project and adjust the number of products shown in the suggestion `\Pyz\Zed\Product\ProductConfig::getFilteredProductsLimitDefault()` to 20.
+To adjust Spryker behavior to the project needs, you can extend `\Spryker\Zed\Product\ProductConfig` on the project and adjust the number of products shown in the suggestion `\Pyz\Zed\Product\ProductConfig::getFilteredProductsLimitDefault()` to `20`.

 {% endinfo_block %}

 {% info_block infoBox "Example" %}

-In my Project, we don’t calculate a refundable amount inside Spryker OS, so I need to extend `\Spryker\Zed\Calculation\CalculationDependencyProvider` by
+In your project, you don’t calculate a refundable amount inside Spryker OS, so you need to extend `\Spryker\Zed\Calculation\CalculationDependencyProvider` by
 `\Pyz\Zed\Calculation\CalculationDependencyProvider` and remove `RefundableAmountCalculatorPlugin` from the `CalculationDependencyProvider::getQuoteCalculatorPluginStack()` plugin stack.

 {% endinfo_block %}

 Spryker OS support: High, you can safely take minor and patch releases.

 ### Plug and Play